kem0x/FNF-ModShaders/README.md

 	}
 ```

-- Add those to your `PlayState.hx`
+- Add these to your `PlayState.hx`

     - In the variables: